Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Tupperware Brands Corporation (TUP) Investors and Encourages Investors to Contact the Firm Before May 19, 2023

-/EIN News/ -- NEW YORK, April 05, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Middle District of Florida on behalf of those who acquired Tupperware Brands Corporation (“Tupperware” or the “Company”) (NYSE: TUP) securities during the period from March 10, 2021 through March 16, 2023 (the “Class Period”).
+NEW YORK, April 05, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Middle District of Florida on behalf of those who acquired Tupperware Brands Corporation ("Tupperware" or the "Company") TUP securities during the period from March 10, 2021 through March 16, 2023 (the "Class Period").
 Investors have until May 19, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Tupperware provides houseware products, such as bottles, plate sets, storage options, and other related products.